It’s hard to keep up to date with frequent changes in legislation.

 Meelis Rae, Akso-Haus International, management board member

-Tax changes Key changes in tax legislation in the Baltics in 2020 In the beginning of the year, several tax changes were introduced in Estonia, Latvia and Lithuania.
-Some of the changes will become effective in 2020.
-In addition we shall highlight tax rates applicable in the Baltics as of 2020.
+Tax Key changes in tax legislation in the Nordic Baltic region In the beginning of the year, several tax changes were introduced in Nordic-Baltic region.
+In addition we shall highlight tax rates applicable in the Nordic-Baltic region as of 2021.
 Read full article